-This summer, on August 22nd, Les and Rob are longboarding across Kenya to raise awareness and funds for the Sauder Africa Initiative: Social Entrepreneurship 101.
+Les and Rob have long finished longboarding across Kenya, but we still hope the legacy of this project will help raise awareness and funds for UBC Sauder Social Entrepreneurship.
 They have been directly involved in delivering business, entrepreneurship, business planning education and mentorship in Kenya and seen the benefits this can have for youth there.

-The purpose of this skate adventure is to raise money to support the development of the Sauder Africa Initiative, a non-profit organization, working to launch a Centre for Entrepreneurship.
-This centre will provide stability and sustainability for the Kenyan youth who complete the SE101 course and seek to start-up their business plans.
-We believe that providing consistent and quality education and mentoring support opportunities year round in Kenya (rather than from Canada) will make even more meaningful and positive changes to the lives of these youths and future generations.
+The purpose of the skate adventure is to raise money to support the development of Sauder Social Entrepreneurship, a non-profit organization using business education to support entrepreneurs in developing countries.
+We believe that providing consistent and quality education and mentoring support in Kenya will make even more meaningful and positive changes to the lives of these youths and future generations.

 Ways you can help:

 - Donating money online or by cheque – we need it to teach the youth and open the centre. (over $25 is tax deductible!)

 - Donating in-kind for us to auction, use to teach, buy flights (air miles) or if you are connected in Kenya we can use all kinds of resources, please contact us.